cs107-sweet-16/cs107-FinalProject/documentation.md

 ### Modules

 We will have one package, named `autodiff`.
-Within this module there may be a few modules, with the most core functionality in a module named `grad`.
-This module will provide us with the basic functionality of being able to differentiate on a defined set of elementary operations.
-To help define the scope of our project, we will determine ahead of time which elementary functions can be used to integrate with our library.
-In order to accomplish this, we will create a second module, `primitives`, which houses some of the elementary operations we define in the implementation section, as well as the symbol class.
+Within this module there are a few modules, with the most core functionality in a module named `node.py`.
+This module will provides us with the basic functionality of being able to differentiate on a defined set of elementary operations and functions.

+In addition to `node.py`, we also have `Dualnumber.py` and `Operatorsfunc.py` which has our dated implementation of autodiff in them.
+Dualnumber.py` constructs a Dualnumber class, with native Python functions. `Operatorsfunc.py` consists of extended functions, such as sinusoidial, to extend the functionality of `Daulnumber.py`.

 ### Test Suite

-Our test suite will live in a separate directory called `tests`.
+Our test suite lives in a separate directory called `tests`.
 We will use TravisCI to run continuous integration, and make sure we do not accidentally introduce regressions in our code when we change or add functionality.
-CodeCov will be used to ensure that any new code that we write is properly tested and accounted for.
+CodeCov is used to ensure that any new code that we write is properly tested and accounted for.

 ### Documentation